spakov/termbar/README.md

 The StaticText module displays a static text string, with an optional icon.

 ![A screenshot of the TermBar StaticText module.](screenshots/StaticText.png)

+### SystemDropdown Module
+The SystemDropdown module provides a menu providing system commands, like shutting down, rebooting, and opening the Window settings.
+It can be configured to customize which options are displayed.

+TODO: screenshots

 ### Terminal Module
 The Terminal module embeds an instance of w6t (link), a fully functional terminal emulator, in TermBar.
 The Terminal module is presented with three rows and 60 columns by default, but can be configured to any size you like. w6t is extensively customizable; see its GitHub page for details.